KrystoferRobin/hundredacrerealm/README.md

 ### Core Game Data Parsers

-Run the master parser to extract all core game data:
+Run the master parser to extract all core game data (stored in MagicRealmData.xml, extracted from RealmSpeak.
+Replace with the latest version to update the core data via the following scripts):

 ```bash
 node scripts/parse-all-core-data.js